Skip to content

 10. All content should be original or properly cited if referencing other sources.
 Avoid any form of plagiarism.

-11. The APA will periodically review and update these guidelines to align with industry standards and participant feedback.
+11. APA will periodically review and update these guidelines to align with industry standards and participant feedback.
 Presenters are responsible for staying informed about any changes to these guidelines.

 12. Confidential information about any individual or organization must not be shared without explicit permission.